By Theresa Harding (Updated 6/10/19)

-As some studies have reported, the average life expectancy for women in the US is 80.1, while for the American men this number is 73.4.
+As some studies have reported, the average life expectancy for women in the US is 80.1, while for American men this number is 73.4.
 Globally speaking, the numbers are also surprisingly lower when it comes to men.
-With some health-awareness and a decent lifestyle, you can surely beat the numbers.
+With some health awareness and a decent lifestyle, you can surely beat the numbers.

 Becoming more informed about your health and learning some simple and effective ways to live a healthy lifestyle can be a game-changer for you and help you maintain your health.
 Here are some tips for you as a man to promote self-care:

-I’ve always believed in taking multi-vitamins daily to help meet the daily requirements and prevent mineral deficiencies.
+I’ve always believed in getting your vitamins and minerals from food first.
+You get so much more from food than taking multi-vitamins pills to help meet the daily requirements and prevent mineral deficiencies.
 The only problem was that I thought multi-vitamins could substitute for my lack of eating healthy food.

-Vitamins and minerals should not be a substitute for your lack of eating quality, whole food.
+Vitamins and mineral supplements should not be a substitute for your lack of eating quality, whole food.
 Your vitamins and minerals should come from food first, with the multi-vitamins added to supplement your diet only if necessary.

 Our soil today is not as rich in nutrients as it was when our ancestors farmed, so this causes our fruits and vegetables to be mineral deficient.
-Today, it would take for you to eat as much nutrient dense foods as you can to prevent vitamin and mineral deficiencies, which most of us don’t do consistently.
+Today, it would take for you to eat as many nutrient-dense foods as you can to prevent vitamin and mineral deficiencies, which most of us don’t do consistently.

-If you don’t feel healthy in your body, or you feel like your body is deficient in the required daily vitamins and minerals, you may need to consider supplementing with quality, whole food vitamin and mineral supplements.
-To best know, you could get a thorough checkup with your doctor, and have a Blood Panel test done for your vitamin and mineral levels.
+If you don’t feel healthy in your body, or you feel like your body is deficient in the required daily vitamins and minerals, you may need to consider supplementing with quality, whole-food minerals like the seamoss capsules.

 This is one of the best ways to find out where you might be deficient.
 Then you could take it from there.
 Not getting enough of certain nutrients can negatively impact your health and even result in chronic diseases.
 Here are the necessary vitamins and minerals men need.